rianders/docker-opensimulator/README.md

 for the first configuration :
 docker exec -it container_id after_install
-- respond the quiestium relate to virtual word
+- respond the questions relate to virtual word
-- quit comand to continue
+- 'quit' comand to continue

 Use viewer to check the virtual world create by OpenSimulator